Skip to main content

 • kubectl configured to access your cluster

-• GPU nodes available in your cluster - You have two options:
+• GPU nodes available in your cluster - You have two mutually exclusive options:

-• Bring your own GPU (BYO) nodes: If you already have GPU nodes in your cluster, you can use the preferred nodes approach (shown below)
+• Bring your own GPU (BYO) nodes: If you already have GPU nodes in your cluster, you can use the preferred nodes approach (shown below).
+Requires Node Auto Provisioning to be disabled.

-• Auto-provisioning: Set up automatic GPU node provisioning for your cloud provider (see these steps)
+• Auto-provisioning: Set up automatic GPU node provisioning for your cloud provider (see these steps).
+Cannot be used with BYO nodes.

 Deploy Your First Model